 1. Per-capita income criteria

 Some economists have taken economic development indicator on the basis of the increase in per-capita income.
-According to the classification given by the United Nations Organization in 1989 AD. countries having per Indicator of economic developmentcapita income less than 580 U. S dollars fall in the class of poor countries, countries having per capita income between 580 US dollars and 6,000 US dollars are in the middle class, and countries having per capita income more than 6,000 US dollars are in the class of rich countries.
+According to the classification given by the United Nations Organization in 1989 AD. countries having per capita income less than 580 U. S dollars fall in the class of poor countries, countries having per capita income between 580 US dollars and 6,000 US dollars are in the middle class, and countries having per capita income more than 6,000 US dollars are in the class of rich countries.
 According to World Development Report 2009, per capita income of Nepal is 340 US dollars.
 Such indicator makes the comparative study of different countries easy.
 On the basis of per capita income the economic growth rate of any country can be found out.
 The increase in per capita income of any country shows the increase in economic growth rate of the country.
 The high per-capita income are given in the table below:

 Table